samirhosseinn/CRUD_Script/README.md

-simple CRUD script with php written by Amirhossien.
+simple CRUD script in php language. using PDO.

+written by Amirhossein.
+sahosseini1382@gmail.com